michalciurus/KatanaRouter/README.md

 KatanaRouter takes care of everything for you: storing the state, providing you actions to change the state, and finding differences between the navigation states.

+[Here's a small article](http://swiftpearls.com/app-routing-algorithm.html) I wrote, explaining how I implemented the algorithm that runs it.

 *Inspired by [ReSwift-Router](https://github.com/ReSwift/ReSwift-Router)*.

 ## Installation